Skip to main content

 Post Size Calculator

-Use this deck post size calculator to find the right cross-section.
-Enter load, height, and species to get 4x4, 4x6, or 6x6 per IRC tables.
+Free deck post size calculator for 4x4, 4x6, and 6x6 posts.
+Enter load, height, and wood species to get the minimum cross-section per IRC R507 deck tables.

 Total axial load on the post.
 Use tributary area x total PSF to calculate.